 7. Mixed Fruit Face Pack

-To achieve that ultra Bollywood glow and to remove dullness from your skin, use this mixed fruit face pack and see the results yourself!
+To achieve that ultra Bollywood glow and to remove dullness from your skin, use this mixed fruit face pack or indulge in a fruit facial and see the results yourself!

 - ½ a cup mashed papaya/banana